 In September 2005 the Board of Trustees approved the 2005–2010 Strategic Plan focusing on academic excellence, enrollment management, information technology, public relations and marketing, fund raising, and finance and administration.
 Two years later, in May 2010, LAU was granted full accreditation by the New England Association of Schools and Colleges.

 In July 2008 the official groundbreaking of the Gilbert and Rose-Marie Chagoury School of Medicine took place.
-The first M.D. class was admitted in September 2009.
+The first M.D. class was admitted in September 2009 and graduated in July 2013.

-In June 2009, LAU’s expansion into the field of medical education was buttressed by the acquisition of a majority shareholder position in the University Medical Center–Rizk Hospital (UMC-RH).
+In June 2009, LAU’s expansion into the field of medical education was buttressed by the acquisition of a majority shareholder position in the LAU Medical Center–Rizk Hospital (LAUMC-RH), formerly known as the University Medical Center–Rizk Hospital (UMC-RH).

-In fall 2010, the first B.S.N. class was admitted at the newly inaugurated Alice Ramez Chagoury School of Nursing.
+In fall 2010, the first B.S.N. class was admitted at the newly inaugurated Alice Ramez Chagoury School of Nursing and graduated in Summer 2013.

 Browse this interactive timeline showing the highlights of our history.